vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 213 commits since the previous release, including 104 fixes.
+More than 214 commits since the previous release, including 105 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Fri Apr 14 02:07:39 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sat Apr 15 02:10:26 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER